shizy/gloom/README.md

 ## Parameters

-The presense of -c will cause the cursor to hide.
-The presence of either -s or -l will cause the backlight to dim.
+The addition of -c will cause the cursor to hide.
+The addition of either -s or -l will cause the backlight to dim.

 ```bash
 $ gloom -c[n]           # hide the mouse cursor after [n] seconds of idle time (default 3)